Criminology and Education Studies (joint honours)

 Career prospects

 You’ll finish this course ready to launch a career supporting young people.
 You’ll have a strong understanding of issues and systems affecting troubled youth.
-And you’ll be equipped with knowledge and skills to work in children’s services, youth outreach, alternative education or even juvenile justice.
+You’ll be equipped with knowledge and skills to work in children’s services, youth outreach, alternative education or even juvenile justice.

 Further study